CS is a lifelong, obsessive fly fisherman who is forced to work as a fish biologist and conservationist in the PNW.

 Some Biologic Considerations

 Before I do, a quick word on hatchery vs wild fish in the Ronde.
 There is substantial hatchery production on the Ronde (well, the Wallowa, really), and a lot of fish that come to net are missing the telltale adipose fin.
-At time of writing, Washington and Oregon both have a MANDATORY kill on hatchery fish (i.e. it’s technically illegal to release them).
+Depending on the year/run, Washington and Oregon may have a mandatory kill on hatchery fish (i.e. it’s technically illegal to release them).
 It seems heartless, but these hatchery fish are meant to be caught and kept.
 If left to breed in the river, they cause even greater strain on wild fish populations.
 Theoretically, the hatcheries catch them all in the end (they don’t), but every clipped fish you remove is a blessing to the river’s true wild, native fish.
 Even if it means you’re limited out for the day, consider the consequences of letting them back in the river.

 And forgive me for stating the obvious, but anything with an adipose fin never leaves the water.
 If you must get a hero shot, keep the fish’s head in the water at all times.
 Even 30 seconds in the open air has been demonstrated to reduce the odds of a wild fish surviving to breed by up to 50-60%.
 Our wild salmonids are in deep trouble, and every single one counts.
 It’s not worth it.